-When it rains a lot in a golf tournament, tournament officials and the committee will often decide to allow players to play under lift, clean and place rules -- also known as preferred lies.
+When it rains a lot in a golf tournament, tournament officials and the committee will often decide to allow players to play under lift, clean and place rules — also known as preferred lies on the PGA Tour.
 The idea with lift, clean and place is to let the field get rewarded for hitting and staying in the fairways instead of potentially penalizing them with a nasty mudball after rain.

 Here’s how lift, clean and place works (typically): If a golfer is hitting their current shot from a lie in the fairway of the hole they’re playing, then they’re able to pick up the golf ball (after first marking the original spot with a tee or other marker), clean off the golf ball, then put it back by placing it in a spot within a scorecard’s length of the original position.